MPOrtiz/TaxisChicago/README.md

-# TaxisChicago
+🚖 TaxisChicago: Ride-Sharing Insights for Zuber

-As an analyst for Zuber, a new ride-sharing company launching in Chicago, my task is to identify patterns in the available data.
-The goal is to gain insights into passenger preferences and understand how external factors influence ride frequency.
+As part of my role as a data analyst for Zuber, a new ride-sharing startup launching in Chicago, my mission is to explore patterns in taxi ride data to better understand what drives passenger choices and how external factors affect ride frequency. 📊🌆

-Through database analysis, I will examine competitor data and test a hypothesis on the impact of weather conditions on ride demand.
-This project aims to uncover key factors that drive user behavior, providing actionable insights to optimize Zuber's operations and customer experience.
+In this project, I dive into a public database to:

+🔍 Analyze data from existing competitors

+🌦️ Test a hypothesis on how weather conditions impact ride demand

+💡 Uncover key insights about user behavior

+The goal?
+To provide actionable recommendations that will help Zuber make smarter business decisions, optimize operations, and deliver a top-notch experience for future riders. 🚗💨

+Let’s turn data into decisions! 🧠📈